SQream/sqream_docs/reference/sql/sql_statements/utility_commands/select_health_check_monitoring.rst

    * - ``No. storage chunks``
      - NA
      - NA
-     - Chunk status; either ``clean``, `` mixed``, or ``deleted``.
-Helps in understanding why reading from a tale might be slow. ``clean`` means that read table is clean of temporarily held deleted data. ``mixed`` means that the read table holds data that was deleted but not yet cleaned up (the process of physically removing deleted data), and ``deleted`` means that the table read was cleaned-up.
-This is helpful for analyzing your deletion and cleaned-up habits and is extremely clear when using visualization tools.
+     - Chunk status; categorized as either ``clean``, ``mixed``, or ``deleted``.
+This classification aids in comprehending potential slowdowns when reading from a table. ``Clean`` indicates that your table is free of physically lingering deleted data. ``Mixed`` suggests that your table contains data marked for deletion but not yet purged (awaiting the removal of deleted data).
+Meanwhile, ``deleted`` signifies that the table has undergone the cleanup process.
+This categorization proves valuable for scrutinizing deletion and clean-up practices, particularly when visualizing data through dedicated tools
    * - ``No. fragmented chunks``
      - ``totalNumberOfFragmentedChunks``
      - ``"from":0, "to":100``
-     - Defines
+     - Defines the number of fragmented chunks

 Metadata Statistics
 --------------------